bruceravel/DnDthings/docs/distant_moon/chapter2.rst

 .. admonition:: Author's motivation

    This encounter is inspired by my good friend Jonathon who is a maniac at the D&D table.
-He is unfailing hostile to NPCs.
-IN one campaign, he was desperate to commandeer the airship his party was flying on.
-I talked him out of in the interest of keeping the campaign moving forward.
+He is unfailingly hostile to NPCs.
+In one campaign, he was desperate to commandeer the airship his party was flying on.
+I talked him out of doing so in the interest of keeping the campaign moving forward.
 In retrospect, that was a rookie DM mistake.
 I should have let him do what he wanted and pivoted the campaign to the consequence.
-In this encounter |nd| early in the campaign when people should not yet be too invested in their characters |nd| the "pivot" is to a TPK.
+In this encounter |nd|
+   early in the campaign when people should not yet be too invested in their characters |nd| the "pivot" is towards a TPK.
 Hmmm...
 I have never DMed a TPK...

 Arrival in Ssillissoz